 Once you’re inside, the storage rooms are kept at −18 °C (−0.4 °F) and together with a limited access to oxygen, the atmosphere helps delay seed ageing.
 Even without power, the vault would be able to remain locked and frozen for 200 years.

 What makes this place even more ideal for an apocalyptic getaway plan, is that under international treaty, military activity is forbidden there.
+Svalbard, Norway is also currently the only visa-free zone in the world.
+Regardless of citizenship, anyone can live and work there indefinitely.
 Plus they have beer and weed.